rhayman/ephysiopy/docs/api/ephysiopy/common/fieldcalcs/index.rst

 .. py:function:: get_basic_gridscore(A, **kwargs)

+   Calculates the grid score of a spatial autocorrelogram

+   :param A: The spatial autocorrelogram
+   :type A: np.ndarray

+   :returns: The grid score of the SAC
+   :rtype: float

+   ..
+       !! processed by numpydoc !!

 .. py:function:: get_circular_regions(A, **kwargs)

    Returns a list of images which are expanding circular regions centred on the middle of the image out to the image edge.
 Used for calculating the grid score of each image to find the one with the max grid score.
-Based on some Moser paper I can't recall.

    :param A: The SAC
    :type A: np.ndarray

-   :keyword min_radius: The smallest radius circle to start with
+   :param \*\*kwargs: min_radius (int): The smallest radius circle to start with

-   :kwtype min_radius: int
+   :returns: A list of images which are circular sub-regions of the
+             original SAC
+   :rtype: list